MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:

 - New indexing locations for slicing arrays, [click here for more information](xref:microsoft.quantum.language.expressions#array-slices)
-- MCR Image //NEW SECTION IN IQ# README, copy same sentence & point to the README
+- Added Dockerfile hosted on the [Microsoft Container Registry](https://github.com/microsoft/ContainerRegistry), [click here for more information](https://github.com/microsoft/iqsharp/blob/master/README.md)
-- Breaking change for TraceSimulator, update to new interface [click here for more information](https://docs.microsoft.com/en-us/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulatorconfiguration?view=quantum-dotnet-latest)
+- Breaking change for TraceSimulator, update to configuration settings, name changes, [click here for more information](https://docs.microsoft.com/en-us/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulatorconfiguration?view=quantum-dotnet-latest)

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed) and [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed).

 The changes are summarized here as well as instructions for upgrading your existing programs.
 Read more about these changes on the [Q# dev blog](https://devblogs.microsoft.com/qsharp).